 Rock is one of the quickest and easiest ways to add depth, texture, interest, height, and maintenance-free interest to your landscape.
 Rock is popular in many part of the country because it’s easy to find, and simple to use.
 You can use small rock to create a walkway, patio area, or ground cover.
 Larger rocks or boulders can be used as edging, focal points, or to provide depth or height in a bedding area.
-Where, what, and how to use landscape rock can be tricky.
+Where, what, and how to install landscape rock can be tricky.

 When used correctly, landscape rock can be a beautiful and natural addition to your space.
 Otherwise, it can quickly look like a meteor shower of rock randomly fell out of the sky and landed on your property by mistake.
 Follow these tips for applying landscape rock correctly.

 Create a Vision.
 What look are you going for?
 Do you have a plan?
 Go online or drive around your neighborhood and find landscape rock you like.
 Consider mixing various sizes of rocks so it doesn’t appear one-dimensional.
 Combine river rocks with a flower bed, small gravel for a walkway, and oversized boulders amongst the trees.
 Once you have your design, mark out your own property with rope or spray paint to create a layout you are happy with.

 Choose your Materials.
 Keep in mind the balance of your space when selecting your rock materials.
 Choose different sizes, shapes, and textures to keep the space interesting and distinctive.
 Create distinctive areas by choosing combinations, color, or patterns throughout your garden, patio, walkways, and ponds.